Spanking: Pain or Novelty?

 Not everyone who enjoys spanking is in it for the pain.
-If this is your first time engaging in spanking (or anything remotely kinky), as the giver or receiver, initial enjoyment may have more to do with novelty than the act or sensation itself.
-In this instance, motivation is driven by taboo; because this act is out of the norm and potentially naughty or out of character it is arousing and/or exciting.
+If this is your first time engaging in erotic spanking (or anything remotely kinky), as the giver or receiver, initial enjoyment may have more to do with novelty than the act or sensation itself.
+In this instance, motivation is driven by a sense of illicit excitement; because this act is out of the norm and potentially naughty or out of character it is arousing and/or exciting.
 That novelty may wear off after a few rousing spanking sessions so it’s important to be aware of fading feelings.
 Just because you like something a few times does not mean it’s an activity that you’ll like for life.

 There is an obvious draw to spanking which is pain.
 There are a variety of reasons someone can enjoy receiving pain, from feeling resilient at being able to take so much to redirecting attention away from daily duties.
 Though it is common, not all who enjoy spanking enjoy pain.

 Kaia, a submissive with low pain tolerance, enjoys the domination dynamic most.
 “There are other types of impact play where I am more into the sensation, but spanking is about that classic punishment vibe for me.”
 While some may enjoy spanking for the sake of punishment, others are drawn to feeling submissive, basking in attention, or a pain-free sensation altogether.
 None of these have to be related to sex, though they certainly can be!

 The type of spanking can also be dependent on mood or context.
 Professional submissive, Subbie Cupcake Sinclair, sees spanking as incredibly versatile.
 “The fact that spankings can be used as foreplay, roleplay, or even discipline for D/s scenes are enjoyable aspects for me, and it’s incredibly fun sharing the creativity of scenarios with a spanking Top who shares the same fantasies and goals.”